joshmorgan1000/UTKH/README.md

    - The idea of light as both the origin and substrate of the universe resonates across scientific, philosophical, and spiritual domains.
    - Light’s role in UTKH as the precursor to mass and forces reflects quantum field theory’s view of energy manifesting as particles based on vibrational modes.
 This scientific perspective harmonizes with metaphysical interpretations of light as the essence of creation.

-2. **Bridging Science and Spirituality:**
-   - Whether attributed to divine will or natural processes, this framework provides a philosophical narrative that complements the physics.
-It invites contemplation on the origins of the universe, the nature of existence, and humanity’s place within the cosmos.

 ---

 ## Conclusion <a href="#conclusion"></a>

 UTKH is built on two core principles:
-1. **Kinetic Motion:** Everything in the universe arises from Light, which is the primordial form of kinetic energy.
+1. **Kinetic Motion:** Everything in the universe arises from light, which is the primordial form of kinetic energy.
 All other phenomena in the universe are manifestations of this energy in different patterns of motion.
 2. **Harmonic Resonance:** Stable systems form through resonance, where energy flows align into stable harmonic patterns, giving rise to phenomena such as gravity, mass, and quantum behavior.

 The theory’s key contributions include:
 - Reinterpreting light as a hyperdimensional oscillation.
-- Defining mass as a stable co-orbital resonance of energy flows.
+- Defining mass as a stable resonance of photon spheres.
 - Explaining gravity as a harmonic interaction rather than a force mediated by particles.
 - Bridging classical and quantum physics through the unifying principles of resonance.